EO AFRICA - Continental Demonstrator Luisa: Land Use Intensity’s Potential, Vulnerability and Resilience for Sustainable Agriculture in Africa

 Harald Grabher

 Mag.
-Harald Grabher MSc
+Dr. Harald Grabher MSc

 harald.grabher@boku.ac.at